SarahBauhofer/Dashboard/README.md

-# Create a Dashboard with ChatGPT
+# Create a Dashboard with ChatGPT 3.5
-The task here was to let ChatGPT create a Dashboard and document the process with opportunities and obstacles of the work with ChatGPT.
+The task here was to let ChatGPT 3.5 create a Dashboard and document the process with opportunities and obstacles of the work with ChatGPT 3.5.
 For this purpose, a data set was used that was to be visualized on a dashboard.
 The challenge was to find out if and how ChatGPT could work with visualizations.

 # Requirements
 - R-Studio